tannyo/dialog.js/README.md

       }
     }

 * **path** - String.
 Path to dialog template files.
 This is prepended before the name of the dialog.
 I leave this blank because our site is in multiple languages.
-This allows me to have a translation of the dialog because the translations are in sub-folders off the root folder.
+This allows me to have a translation of each dialog because the page translations are in sub-folders off the root folder.
 We use **esmx** for Mexico, **eses** for Spain, **zhcn** for china, ...
 Leaving this blank will cause the dialog template file to be retrieved from the current path.
+Our site is not content managed and does not reside in a database.
+Each translation only has 18 pages including dialogs.
+Being file based with some back end database functionality makes it very lightweight and fast.
 * **extension** - String.
 Extension of template file.
 This is added after the name of the dialog.
 * **replace** - Boolean.
 If true replace the contents of the dialog each time it is displayed.
 If false, retain the contents of the dialog.
 * **blocker** - String.
 Template of blocker element that contains the dialog.